The Intrusive Mom Thought

 I take most business meetings virtually from our apartment, in a chair that frequently has mac-and-cheese stuck to it.
 Sometimes I have a child at my feet, sometimes I’m frantic to finish before they wake up from their nap.

-I get little sleep.
+Like many of us who hold the title of parent, I get little sleep.
 Sometimes it’s because I have a teething baby or a four-year-old who had a nightmare.
 Other times it’s because 11 PM is the first time all day that the house has been quiet and clean and I just need to sit in it to feel a sense of normalcy.

 The word balance makes me cry.
 It’s not something I understand.
 It’s not something I have.
 Some days I am a horrendous business owner, but a really fun mom.
 Some days, I pump out incredible content, and my kids have watched way too much Mickey Mouse Clubhouse.